 Table of Contents

-Depending on the causes and symptoms, you may need to use skin infection treatments, medications, remedies like natural waxes/balms or other solutions.
-This article will not discuss general dog skin disorders or the condition of sensitive skin in dogs itself.
-Instead, we’re going to focus on the diet for dogs with sensitive skin and how you can combine feeding with other treatments for the best result.
+Depending on the cause, you may need to use skin infection treatments, medications, remedies like natural waxes/balms or other solutions.
+This article will not discuss general dog skin disorders but instead look into a diet for dogs with sensitive skin and how you can combine dietary adjustments with other skin condition treatments for best results.

 Dog Sensitive Skin Diet

-Nutrition will directly impact your dog’s health; it can be the cause of sensitive skin condition but it can also help with the problem.
-Studies show that adjusting your dog’s diet with specific guidelines in mind can positively affect his skin condition (Watson, 1998; The Journal of Nutrition).
-Even if your pet’s skin irritation is not due to food allergies, a diet change adjusted with a focus on a healthy and shiny coat will be of great help.
+Nutrition will directly impact your dog's health; food can be the cause of sensitive skin condition but it can also be the solution.
+Studies show that adjusting your dog's diet with specific guidelines in mind can positively affect a dog's skin condition.
+Even if your pet's skin irritation is not due to food allergies, a diet change adjusted to prioritize healthy and shiny coat may help.

 Transitional period is very important.
-When you’re ready to change your dog’s diet, make this transition as smooth as possible.
-Do it slowly, over the course of one week to ten days.
-Every day you should add, gradually, more of the new ingredients and decrease the amount of old food (watch this video for more tips).
-This will help your dog accept the transition without any digestive issues.
+When you're ready to change your dog’s diet, make this transition as smooth as possible.
+Do it slowly, over the course of one week to ten days to prevent stomach upset.

 The key with the new diet is two-fold: (a) feed your dog natural, minimally processed ingredients, and (b) pick the formula or recipe focused specifically on skin disorders.

-There are a lot of bad dog food brands out there.
-These diets full of fillers, chemical preservatives, artificial colors and flavorings and low quality by-products can aggravate your dog’s sensitivities and even lead to allergies and skin disorders.
-High quality sensitive skin dog food brands specifically formulated for skin sensitivities in dogs will work better, or you can also make homemade dog food for sensitive skin yourself.
+There are many bad dog food brands out there with low quality ingredients that can aggravate a dog’s sensitivities and lead to allergies and skin disorders.
+High quality sensitive skin food specifically formulated for skin sensitivities in dogs will work better, or you can also make homemade dog food for sensitive skin yourself.

 Some foods are better for skin than others.
-There are certain nutrients you should prioritize in your dog’s diet when dealing with a sensitive skin problem.
+If you are making homemade dog food to alleviate the symptoms, there are certain nutrients you should prioritize in the dog’s diet.

 Protein Quality and Type

-Protein is likely to make up a large part of any dog food brand or recipe; however, the key here is high quality protein sources because not every protein is equal.
-According to studies, specific meats are also likely to cause skin problems in dogs, most commonly beef, lamb and pork (Martin et al. 2004; Vet Dermatol).
+Protein should make up a large part of any dog food brand or recipe; however, the key is high quality protein sources because not every protein is equal.
+According to studies, specific meats are also likely to cause skin problems in dogs, most commonly beef, lamb and pork.

 Best protein source for dogs with sensitive skin should be highly digestible and statistically less likely to cause skin irritation.
 Some of the high-quality protein sources include poultry, fish, eggs, and even horse meat.
 Cow's milk should be avoided as it's also one of the primary suspects when it comes to skin problems in dogs.